Annual Loon Census

 Take the census form with you to your lake (if you have participated in the NY Loon Census previously, the form will be sent to you via mail or email in June or early July).

-Please include a map of the lake where you conducted your survey as a separate attachment to your email.
+Please include a map of the lake where you conducted your survey.

 Thank you for your time!